talkable/talkable-docs/source/partials/campaign_placements_description.rst

 .. note::
   When both Loyalty Dashboard and Loyalty Widget are matched on the same URL, only Dashboard will be shown.

+.. raw:: html

+  <h3>Claim by Name</h3>

+By default, campaign will be shown only on /checkout page.
+This type of campaign allows customers to fill in advocate username and get a reward.

+:ref:`Learn more about Claim by Name Placement <campaigns/campaign_placements/claim_by_name>`

 |hr|

 .. raw:: html